capncapes/capncapes.github.io/_book_reviews/2021-12-19-is-christmas-unbelievable.md

 ## Conclusion

 I enjoyed this short book overall, but I got the impression that McLaughlin rushed her research and writing.
 Nevertheless, with its small size, short chapters, and low price, the book makes for a great Christmastime gift for church members.
-I recommend <a href="https://www.thegoodbook.com/is-christmas-unbelievable" target="_blank" class="italic">Is Christmas Unbelievable?</a> To anyone interested in a quick and logical overview of the Christmas story.
+I recommend <a href="https://www.thegoodbook.com/is-christmas-unbelievable" target="_blank" class="italic">Is Christmas Unbelievable?</a> to anyone interested in a quick and logical overview of the Christmas story.